 To decide which approach to take with Workplace, it’s important to consider the following things:

-- Your employees – How do you employees like to work?
+- Your employees – How do your employees like to work?
 What is their age?
 What is their technical maturity?
-If you have a young workforce with an advanced technological maturity, Workplace can be a very powerful tool for instant engagement, as every millennial will be familiar with how the tool works.
+If you have a young workforce with advanced technological maturity, Workplace can be a very powerful tool for instant engagement, as every millennial will be familiar with how the tool works.

 - Your structure – Do you have a combination of head office workers and frontline workers?
 A key challenge for enterprises can be inspiring and engaging employees who work on the frontline.
 In these scenarios, Workplace can work well offering a technology that people are familiar with.
 However, Unily’s Engage solution offers a similar alternative, while allowing employees to be connected to key documents, productivity tools and other applications from across the digital workplace.

 - Your content – Do you do a lot of live streaming and video?
-If you create a lot of live-streamed content and video content, then Workplace is great, offering a very user friendly platform to share.
+If you create a lot of live-streamed content and video content, then Workplace is great, offering a very user-friendly platform to share.
 To bring this back into your wider digital workplace, you could then take these pieces of content and bubble them up within your intranet using integration.
 This allows you to keep the engrained user experience of Facebook, while ensuring the content is fed back into your wider workplace.

 - Your communication strategy – How do you communicate with employees?
-Like most enterprise organisations, if you have a global workforce, one message for all is not going to be sufficient.
+Like most enterprise organizations, if you have a global workforce, one message for all is not going to be sufficient.
 Having the ability to personalise, target and translate content for separate groups of employees is essential to ensure relevancy and engagement with information.
 In this scenario, Workplace is too simplistic an offering and doesn’t provide the granularity you will need.
-However, if you’re a smaller organisation with more simplistic communication needs where blanket messaging is appropriate, Workplace can work very well.
+However, if you’re a smaller organization with more simplistic communication needs where blanket messaging is appropriate, Workplace can work very well.

-To conclude, when analysing how Workplace can fit into your wider intranet strategy, it’s not an either-or conversation.
+To conclude, when analyzing how Workplace can fit into your wider intranet strategy, it’s not an either-or conversation.
 It’s about where Workplace fits amongst your other tools and how to make use of it without conflicting or confusing your existing technology.
 Not every application has to be integrated and you will always have a number of apps across your workplace.
-Integrating certain key things is sometimes more effective that trying to integrate an entire platform.
+Integrating certain key things is sometimes more effective than trying to integrate an entire platform.
 Whatever you decide, make the choice clear to employees based on use cases, helping them to understand when and where to use each tool.